Aliahmed0913/ZoolFlow-Project/README.md

   - Webhook service for secure HMAC verification and transaction updates.

 ### Background Tasks
-- **Celery worker** removes used email codes from the database automatically.
+- **Celery worker** handle user notify and removes used email codes from the database automatically.

 ---